 Getting approved for Social Security Disability (SSDI) for fibromyalgia in Atlanta is particularly difficult.
 In the past, many judges and SSDI adjudicators did not understand fibromyalgia and some did not even believe it existed.
 Now, fibromyalgia is officially recognized as a legitimate source of disability, but it remains difficult to get any particular case recognized and approved.
-You may suffer debilitating pain from your fibro and be unable to work, or only work sporadically—and still see your SSDI application denied.
-If this is you, you need to speak to an Atlanta SSDI lawyer.

-Does fibromyalgia qualify for SSDI benefits in Atlanta?
+Does Fibromyalgia Qualify for SSDI Benefits in Atlanta?

 Yes.
 Many people in the fibromyalgia community have experienced disappointing setbacks or had their SSDI applications rejected.
 However, fibromyalgia is officially recognized as a condition that can cause disability, and we see fibro patients get approved for benefits on a regular basis.
 If your fibromyalgia prevents you from working, you qualify.